anywhichway/about-time/README.md

 # about-time
-About-time is Javascript browser and server library for managing, comparing, and doing arithmetic on Time, Duration, TimeSpan objects in manners similar to and beyond those provided by Date.
+About-time is JavaScript browser and server library for managing, comparing, and doing arithmetic on Time, Duration, TimeSpan objects in manners similar to and beyond those provided by Date.

 Time supports all the methods supported by Date, declarative access to all get and set values, e.g. */<instance/>.fullYear* is the same as getFullYear(), and adds the capability to represent only a specific precision, e.g. "Y", "M", "h", plus the ability to determine if it is within a given TimeSpan.